 Chotto Matte: Toronto’s Most Exotic Brunch

-It was just over four years ago that the Peruvian restaurant, Chotto Matte opened at Brookfield Place in downtown Toronto.
+It was just over four years ago that a new Toronto restaurant, Chotto Matte opened at Brookfield Place in downtown Toronto.
 Food lovers like were thrilled to experience the first Nikkei cuisine in the city.
+(Nikkei is Japanese and Peruvian fusion.)
 From one tasting menu, we could enjoy O-Toro Nigiri as well as Asado De Tira.
 It grabbed us by our taste-buds and did not let go.
-The ambiance is exotic, the music and entertainment have a Latin beat, and right from the start, Chotto Matte spelled out good food and fun.
+The ambiance is exotic, the music and entertainment have a Latin beat, and right from the start, Chotto Matte spelled out a restaurant of good food and fun.

 The few years of society’s social break-down have passed, and it’s time to re-visit Chotto Matte.
 The reminder is that they are featuring something new: Saturday Niwa Brunch from 12:00 to 4:00.